toto-haricot/machine-learning/README.md

 <ins>Note</ins> : In this repository we will propose an implementation for vanilla neural network in the `mlp` (multi layer perceptron) repository but we won't go further into deep learning.
 Deep learning projects will be sharing in another coming repository. <br>

 # Models 🗳️
-## K-Means ✅
+## K-Means 🥝

 K-Means is a very simple-to-understand **clustering algorithm**.
 We start by setting the parameter K which represents the number of clusters we are looking for.
 Then we initialize K points at random as our clusters **centroïds**.
 As its name suggests, a centroïd is simply the center point of a cluster.
 Once our centroïds are randomly choosen, we compute for each point its Euclidien Distances to the centroïds.
 We form the clusters by assigning each point to its closest centroïd.
 After that we get K groups of data and we will compute the centers of these clusters which we will assign as the new centroïds.
 Then we can once again form the clusters, and compute the centroïds, and form new clusters, and compute the new centroïds and so on...<br>

 More details and illustrations on the K-Means algorithm will soon be available in the coming `k_mean/readme.md` file. <br><br>

-## Linear Regression ✅
+## Linear Regression 📈

 Linear regression is probably the most common machine learning algorithm.
 Most of us had already used it even before starting to learn data science or artificial intelligence.
-This algorithm deals with <font color="orange"> **regression** </font> problems and it can also be applied to classification but it's less relevent.
-The assumption made is that the output $y$ of an input $x$ is linear combination that input with a set of parameters $\omega$. <br><br>
+This algorithm deals with **regression** problems and it can also be applied to classification but it's less relevent.
+The assumption made is that the output $y$ of an input $x$ is linear combination that input with a set of parameters $\omega$.
+You'll get more details on Linear Regression in the [linear_regression/readme.md](linear_regression/readme.md) file<br><br>

 Our code is done in a way that allows the model to be used for multi-linear regression. <br><br>

-## Linear Regression Regularized 🚧
+## Linear Regression Regularized 👮

-*Coming soon* <br><br>
+A classic linear regression model can easily suffer from over-fitting especially when we deal with polynomial regression, which is not yet presented in this machine_learning repository.
+To avoid such a behaviour we can restrict the parameters $\omega$ to be not too large thanks to regularization.
+Our `LinearRegression()` class implemented in `linear_regression/` supports regularization.
+To do so you have to use the arguments *regularization_type* and *regularization_coef* arguments either in the `__init__()` of `fit()` method. <br><br>

-## Logistic Regression ✅
+## Logistic Regression 🤹

 Logistic regression is probably the most famous classification algorithm.
 It is quite similar to linear regression except that we pass its result into a sigmoïd function that resizes the output between 0 and 1.
 We can then interpret this result as a probability and assign to any $x$ the class $C_k$ with the highest probability.
 Once again, please refer to the `logistic_regression/readme.md` file to have the global matematical overview. <br>

 <ins>Note</ins> : The current implementation only allows binary classification.
 This is quite a restriction so we will soon improve it to be multi-class compatible. <br><br>

-## Linear Discriminant Analysis ✅
+## Linear Discriminant Analysis 🕵

 *Code available and description coming very soon* <br><br>